From Thursday, March 19 through Sunday, March 22. For public safety, certain hiking trails are restricted from 8 a.m. to 5 p.m.

 Project Assist is administered by the Human Services Department and funded by the Public Works Department, the Water Services Department, and customer donations.

-Residents are invited to attend any of the nine community information sessions listed above to ask questions and learn more from our Public Works team.
-You can also reach us by email at solid.waste@phoenix.gov.
+Residents had the opportunity to attend any of 11 community information sessions (listed above) that were held during February and March 2026 to ask questions and learn more from our Public Works team.
+Customers can reach us by email anytime at solid.waste@phoenix.gov.

 You can contact our Customer Contact Center by email at solid.waste@phoenix.gov or by phone at 602-262-6251.